 30% (of college students) struggled with schoolwork due to a mental illness, while one in four experienced suicidal thoughts, and one in seven engaged in reckless behavior.

-Roughly 30% struggled with schoolwork due to a mental illness, while one in four experienced suicidal thoughts, and one in seven engaged in reckless behavior.
-However, only 7% of surveyed parents believed their child was living with a mental health issue.
+Roughly 30% (of college students) struggled with schoolwork due to a mental illness, while one in four experienced suicidal thoughts, and one in seven engaged in reckless behavior.
+However, only 7% of parents surveyed believed their child was living with a mental health issue.
 An additional survey by the Association of University and College Counseling Center Directors found that 95% of the respondents believed the number of students with a mental illness and/or psychiatric disability was “a growing concern” at colleges.
 Henriques further noted that the suicide rate among 15 to 24 year olds has tripled since the 1950s.

 Transitioning to College & Unique Challenges

 Most college students struggle with the transition to some extent, but those living with a psychiatric disability face their own set of challenges and obstacles.
-Briana Boyington of U.S. News & World Report emphasizes the importance of selecting a college or university that offers all necessary services and accommodations.
+Briana Boyington, of U.S. News & World Report, emphasizes the importance of selecting a college or university that offers all necessary services and accommodations.
 A student with OCD has different needs than one with ASD, and students should research whether their target schools have the services they need.

 Boyington also highlights the need for supportive professors.
 Students who have been diagnosed with a psychiatric disability should meet with their current therapist or counselor to create a sustainable treatment plan.
 On-campus counseling and mental health services are also in place at most schools in order to help undiagnosed students.